-An unbeatable deal – delivers clear sound quality, comfortable fit, and comes with accessory bundle that includes a car charger, case, and USB cable.
-Offers exceptional 8-hour battery life per charge.
-Value-priced.
+A good deal – clear sound quality, comfortable fit, and it comes with accessory bundle that includes a car charger, case, and USB cable.
+Exceptional 8-hour battery life per charge.

 Pairing is a bit challenging.
-Occasionally drops connection.
+Occasionally dropped connections.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.